0xDBFB7/ceramic/documents/furnace_quick.md

 link-citations: true
 ...

-# Attempts at an inexpensive 1500 C furnace
+# Musings on an inexpensive 1500 C furnace

 <!---